 Rhinefield Road, Brockenhurst, Hants

 The parish was created from Lymington and Lyndhurst parishes in 1939.
-An inscription in the church records that a Miss Baker paid for the site and the church building.
+An inscription in the church records that a Miss Baker paid for the site and the church building (architect Alan Stewart of Bournemouth).
 The first parish priest was Fr John James Haley, who died in July 1939 and whose requiem was the first Mass in the newly-opened church.

 Internally the church has bare buff brick walls, a parquet floor and a plastered segmental ceiling.
 The windows all have simple brick reveals and are clear glazed.
 At the east end a tall round-headed arch opens into the sanctuary.
 Many of the fittings, including the benches and altar, are modern.
 The most striking fitting is a handsome floor brass in front of the altar with the figure of Fr John James Haley who ‘built this church of St Anne and the priest’s house’